AssassinK786/AssassinK786/README.md

 <h1 align="center">👋 Hi, I’m Khush Vasudeo Patil</h1>
-<h2 align="center">A Passionate IoT,Embedded Developer and Cybersecurity Enthusiast from India</h2>
+<h2 align="center">A Passionate IoT,Embedded and Cybersecurity Enthusiast from India</h2>

-- 🔭 I’m currently working on **Personal CyberSecurity, IoT & Embedded projects**
+- 🔭 I’m would like to work on **CyberSecurity, IoT & Embedded projects**

-- 👀 I’m interested in **IoT,Embedded,BlockChain and Cybersecurity**
+- 👀 I’m interested in **IoT,Embedded, Microelectronics and Cybersecurity**

-- 🌱 I’m currently learning **IoT, Embedded, Blockchain and Cloud Security**
+- 🌱 I’m currently learning **IoT, Embedded, Microelectronics and Cloud Security**

 - 👨‍💻 All of my projects are available at [https://github.com/AssassinK786](https://github.com/AssassinK786)

-- 💞️ I’m looking to collaborate on **CyberSecurity, IoT & Embedded Projects**
+- 💞️ I’m looking to collaborate on **CyberSecurity, IoT, Microelectronics& Embedded Projects**

 <details><summary>GitHub Metrics</summary>